 Upon approaching the vehicle, the suspect opened fire with a shotgun through the driver's window, striking Master Trooper Rich in the chest who was not wearing a bullet-resistant vest, but had his service weapon drawn.

 The 21-year-old suspect reloaded his shotgun and then died by suicide.

 Master Trooper Rich, from Wabash, was assigned to the Peru post as a detective.
-He was survived by his wife, 7-year-old daughter, twin 4-year-old sons, parents, sister and brother, who serves as a captain with the Indiana State Police.
+He was survived by his wife, 7-year-old daughter, twin 4-year-old sons, parents, sister and brother, who served as a captain with the Indiana State Police.
 His father is a retired Indiana State Police trooper and former two-term Miami County sheriff.

 • In 2008, a Memorial Mile was designated on U.S. 24 on the bypass in Wabash in his honor.